sam-osadare/lets-learn-linux-1/answers.md

 A deployment pipeline may rely on symlinks to point to configuration files, application releases, or shared resources.
 If the target file is removed, renamed, or moved, the symlink remains but points to a non-existent location.
 Applications then fail when trying to access the missing resource.
 These failures can be difficult to debug because the symlink itself still exists and may appear correct at first glance.
 The actual problem is hidden in the missing target, causing unexpected errors that may only appear after deployment or during runtime.

-**Q18**:
+### Q18: Fill in this table from your experiments.

-**Fill in this table from your experiments.
-No guessing:**
+No guessing:

 **Property**	                              **Hard Link**    **Soft Link** Shares inode with original?
-Yes	             - Works across different file-systems?	           -	            Yes Survives deletion of original?
+Yes	             - Works across different file systems?	           -	            Yes Survives deletion of the original?
 Yes	             - Can link to a directory?	                       -	            Yes Shows as l in ls -la?	                           -	            Yes Detectable by matching inodes in ls -li?
 Yes	             -